mizeller/Monocluar-Pose-Estimation-Pipeline-for-Spot/README.md

 ![](img/all_in_one.jpeg)

 This repository contains the code for the 3D vision project.
-Specifially it contains a pipeline to train a pose estimation algorithm of Boston Dynamics' Spot with OnePose++ as well as to create synthetic data for it, using BlenderProc2.
+Specifically it contains a pipeline to train a pose estimation algorithm of Boston Dynamics' Spot with OnePose++ as well as to create synthetic data for it, using BlenderProc2.

 ### Main Contributions
 - **Accurate NeRF model of Spot** (see [Spot_NeRF](spot/nerf/nerf_spot.dae)) (created using [PolyCam](https://poly.cam))